TeamNeko/teamneko.github.io/source/_posts/2015-03-05-vienna-dot-rb-number-22.markdown

 It's quite humbling that so many people are not just willing, but eager to help and support us in this endeavor.
-It's wonderful inspiration to pay it forward and again, more proof that I really should not have been at all nervous the first night I ventured to a vienna.rb.
+It's wonderful inspiration to pay it forward and again, more proof that I really should not have been at all nervous the first night I ventured to a vienna.rb!

 Laura Gaetano was the last speaker of the evening, with a talk that opened the evening's discussions.
 The topic was *Github as a Project Management Tool*.
 The